"Drivers can see [big animals] from some distance and slow down or stop, but they rarely do so for snakes, lizards, monitors, or squirrels."

-These so-called “animal bridges” are being built in countless locations around the world, where high numbers of wildlife are killed by speeding vehicles.
+These “animal bridges” are being built in countless locations around the world, where high numbers of wildlife are killed by speeding vehicles.
 There are 66 of these animal overpasses in the Netherlands alone.

 Animal deaths in vehicle-animal collisions are not only tragic, but they also have a sizable impact on a country’s economy.
 Americans reportedly shell out $8 billion annually to cover costs from these collisions.

 By investing in constructing these special crosswalks for animals, both financial and environmental costs can be significantly reduced.
 According to Utah officials, their wildlife overpass has enhanced “safety for drivers and wildlife in the canyon” since it was completed in 2018.

 The biggest wildlife bridge to date will be over Highway 101 in Agoura Hills in California, where 300,000 cars pass through daily.
 The bridge project is being called the world’s largest wildlife overpass.
 The structure, which will act more like a corridor rather than a bridge, is expected to be 165-feet wide and span across 210 feet over 10 vehicle lanes.

 The price tag?
 A cool $87 million.
 But given the countless animal and human lives the bridge could save, that may be a small price to pay.

 Next, take a look at how animals in Chernobyl’s Red Forest are surviving and thriving, and check out 33 amazing photographs of wildlife reclaiming public spaces during the COVID-19 lockdowns.